censusdis/censusdis/docs/index.rst

 `US Census TIGER/Line Geodatabases <https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-geodatabase-file.2020.html>`_
 and
-`US Census Cartographic Boundary Files <https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.2020.html>`_ in a unified pythonic manner.
+`US Census Cartographic Boundary Files <https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.2020.html>`_ in a unified Pythonic manner.
 The goal is to make it easy get the data and maps you want together in one place with as little effort as possible.
 That way you can concentrate on your research and modeling, not on wrangling and